eco4cast/Statistical-Methods-Seminar-Series/avgar-smith_issa/Q_and_A.md

 ## Do you foresee any issues in amt with the emerging "terra" package for raster data?

 It's hard to say, but `terra` is designed to be very similar to `raster`, so hopefully not.
-At some point there will likely be a full switch from `raster` to `terra` in `amt`, but I don't think Johannes Signer (`amt`'s author) has a timeline for that yet.
+At some point there will likely be a full switch from `raster` to `terra` in `amt`, but I don't think Johannes Signer (`amt`'s author/creator) has a timeline for that yet.
 You can stay up-to-date with the latest updates on [GitHub](https://github.com/jmsigner/amt).

 ## Why is it necessary to include both log step length and step length in the model for the purpose of adjusting it ? and Why are these models biased?